There are nine easy steps to successfully building an outbound SDR process, as we outline below.

 Take SalesPipe, for example.

-We know we offer outsourced SDRs for SaaS startup companies, as these companies often experiment with new technologies or products, or need to grow fast with a limited budget.
+We know we offer outsourced SDRs for SaaS startups, as these companies often experiment with new technologies or products, or need to grow fast with a limited budget.

 We exist in a very specific market and solve a very specific problem, as wide-reaching and versatile as our SDRs are.